15 Things No One Tells You About Moving to a Small Town

 There's a strong sense of community

-Once you crack the shell of locals-only social groups, there’s an abundance of communal support awaiting you.
+Once you crack the shell of locals-only social groups, there's an abundance of communal support awaiting you.
 Hana Pevny went from Austin, Texas, to Kennebunk, Maine after purchasing a business.
-“One of the most surprising things about moving to a small, seasonal community was the support I received from other business owners,” she said, adding that she feels a sense of community support and inclusion versus the dog-eat-dog world of metropolises.
-Check out the best (and cheapest!) small town weekend getaways around the country.
+"One of the most surprising things about moving to a small, seasonal community was the support I received from other business owners," she said, adding that she feels a sense of community support and inclusion versus the dog-eat-dog world of metropolises.
+Before you decide to move altogether, try a temporary stay in one of the best (and cheapest!) small town weekend getaways around the country.